Vegetable Chow Mein Recipe

 How to make the Vegetable Chow Mein using my recipe:

-vegetable chow mein in a bowl
+vegetable chow mein recipe in a brown plate

 Tips: